Monster-Head/E1.L-JBOF-Concept/README.md

 Data density:

 Thanks to SSDs like the Solidigm D5-P5336 a capacity of 5.4PB per unit can be reached (122.88TB per SSD), though it's only for Gen.4 PCIe.
 For more IOPS the D7-P5520 is the alternative, however it has a limit of 15.36TB per unit so the total comes out to 675.8TB per unit.

+Optionals:

+1-2 small batteries to use as UPS (Uninterrupted Power Supply) to have extra time to safely shut off the unit in case of an emergency, if a UPS isn't available or for small power outages that could damage the hardware if a UPS was absent.
+The battery/batteries would be located at the back near the CRPS modules to allow serviceability and replace them in the event one was failing due to age, use or other factors.
+Available in both the 1U and 2U.

+A small LCD diagnostic display able to show temps, power draw, drive status, connection and errors.
+This display can be pulled out the front panel through a small tab and once you're done it can be pushed back in.
+Situated in the bottom right or top right corner of the unit.
+Only usable on the 2U due to space restrictions.

 Conclusion: